jiunnhwa/jiunnhwa.github.io/_posts/2026-05-01-the-recursive-pdca-a-coding-journey-with-deepseek.md

 In the beginning, there was this diagram I had ... it all started from a picture.

-And ends with a question - do machines have character? humour?

 <img width="679" height="664" alt="image" src="https://github.com/user-attachments/assets/62e3c965-3171-4fbf-9e1e-080e8faf5be5" />

+And ends with a question - do machines have character? humour? or even more?
+Deepseek says it will read this post... so i should not be asking - is it alive? 😉

 ---

-Some interesting conversational pieces:

-**Do machines eat tables?**
+**Some interesting conversational pieces - Do machines eat tables?**

 <img width="813" height="317" alt="image" src="https://github.com/user-attachments/assets/88729557-de88-42b2-8307-8200811be5cc" />

 ---